MarinosKermanos/lc-voting-app/daily-notes.md

    given duration.
 3. tailwind.config.js => By default, Tailwind will look for an optional tailwind.config.js file at the root of your project where you can define any personal customizations.
-4. Css Positon property => specifies the type of positioning method used for an element and has to be set first( available values: static, relative, fixed, absolute, sticky).
+4. Css Position property => specifies the type of positioning method used for an element and has to be set first( available values: static, relative, fixed, absolute, sticky).
 5. After ^ elements are positioned using the top, bottom, left, and right properties that work differently depending on the position value.